General Educational Development (GED) Testing Program

 The GED test was originally developed by the United States War Department in the 1940s.
 In 1966, the GED testing program was moved to the State Department of Education and on July 1, 1999, the administration of the program transferred to the State Department of Labor and Workforce Development in response to the passage of the Workforce Investment Act of 1998.
 The statutory authority for the GED testing program is found at Alaska State Statutes 44.31.020.

 Beginning in January, 2014, all GED tests are computer-based and are given in Pearson VUE testing centers.
 People wishing to take the GED tests should register at https://ged.com/.
 At the bottom of the home page at https://ged.com/ under the category of “Take Action” is a link which will allow for locating Alaskan test centers.

 Applicants who are at least eighteen (18) years of age and have not received a high school diploma, or high school equivalency certificate may test.
-Applicants who are sixteen to seventeen (16-17) years of age must present a withdrawal slip from the last school attended in Alaska, a legal emancipation document or written permission from a parent or guardian before testing is allowed.
-Documentation is to be presented to the ABE Regional Program nearest to your residence, please see list to the right under Quick Links for the ABE Directory.
+Before testing is allowed, applicants who are sixteen or seventeen (16-17) years of age must present a withdrawal slip from the last school attended in Alaska.
+Applicants must also submit legal emancipation documentation or written permission from a parent or guardian to take the tests.
+Documentation is to be presented to the ABE Regional Program nearest to applicant’s residence.
+Please see list to the right under Quick Links for the ABE Directory.